 - Buying a variety of investments that keep you diversified and reduce risk.

-Here are 2 amazingly simple services that approach investing in innovative ways: (Keep reading and you’ll see what I mean.)
+Here are two amazing services that simplify investing in innovative ways: (Keep reading and you’ll see what I mean.)

 If the idea of having to choose from thousands of stocks and funds makes you want to scream, Betterment offers a radical alternative.